Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 \subsubsection{Zero-Velocity Curves}

-Similarly to as discussed previously, the curves of constant values of $E$ with $\eta^{'}_{s} = \eta^{'}_{i} = 0$ demarcate which parts of the parameter space are accessible at various energy levels.
-There are also two critical values of the energy that serve as the boundaries between qualitatively different behaviors:
+The curves of constant values of $E$ with $\eta^{'}_{s} = \eta^{'}_{i} = 0$ demarcate which parts of the parameter space are accessible at various energy levels.
+For the Van Hoolst model, there are two critical values of the energy that serve as the boundaries between qualitatively different behaviors:

 where the normalization scheme $\hat{E} = E/n^{2}$ is introduced for convenience to remove the appearance of the orbital mean motion $n$.
 The value $\hat{E}_{\text{crit,1}}$ is formed when the zero-velocity curves intersect at $\eta_{i} = \pm k\pi$, $k = 0, 1, 2 \ldots$, and $\eta_{s} = \pm l\pi/2$, $l = 1, 3, 5 \ldots$, and the value $\hat{E}_{\text{crit,2}}$ is formed for similar intersections at $\eta_{i} = \pm k\pi/2$, $k = 1, 3, 5 \ldots$ and $\eta_{s} = \pm l\pi/2$, for nonzero odd integers $l$.
 There is a critical value of $\hat{K}_{G}$ for which $\hat{E}_{\text{crit,1}} = \hat{E}_{\text{crit,2}}$: